MawuliAgamah/AI-Knowledge-Agent/README.md

 )
 ```

-## 🧠 AI Engineering Highlights

 ### Multi-Agent Collaboration
-The system implements a sophisticated multi-agent architecture where specialized AI agents collaborate to ensure high-quality knowledge extraction:
+The system implements a multi-agent architecture where specialized AI agents collaborate to ensure high-quality knowledge extraction:

 ```python
 # Three agents work in sequence: